kbase/cdm-spark-events/design/design.md

     * Perhaps a configuration file in S3
 * Increases risk of malicious code injection over option 3

+### Decision

+Option 2 was chosen in the the CDM stand up meeting, 2025/05/08.

+The rationale is that we can provide a docker compose test file that's much simpler, with many fewer services, in the independent repo.
+This should make things easier for importer writers to understand the system they have to deal with and test their code.

+In the future we could investigate options 3 or 4 if the additional complexity seems necessary.

 ## Implications for the CTS

 * We may need to have a set of topics for jobs to separate jobs that are expected to